 Reduce Cost: By centrally managing data in a vendor neutral format, it is easier for the institution to both manage data and develop additional interfaces that are required for the emerging world of networked care.
 Upgrading and adding systems no longer requires costly data migrations and enables institutions to take advantage of new tools, regardless of vendor.

 Flexibility: Hand-in-hand with cost reduction is the flexibility a VNA provides a health care system.
 Decoupling information from PACS and proprietary formats results in making it easy to add new systems, tools, and modalities on a best of breed basis.
 An archive separate from PACS also provides important disaster recovery capabilities at a low price point.
 In the event a PACS is down, VNAs are often able to provide DR capability, greatly reducing loss of productivity and ensuring ongoing ability to deliver patient care.

 Accessibility: A VNA, properly configured, allows for image access across expansive networks.
 This can provide the core capability needed to manage new business models as well as to implement image exchange and sharing systems.

 At DICOM Grid, we have been developing these themes as well as providing the capability to deliver our software both as an onsite software installations, as well as a software as a service model.
 This flexibility is important as institutions begin to consider cloud and hybrid offerings.

 Catherine Slotnick is a passionate healthcare marketer with a deep interest in the latest & greatest in the Health IT space.
-As Ambra Health's marketing manager, Catherine primarily focuses on creating and sharing thought leadership content in the radiology and informatics space.
+As Ambra Health's Director of Marketing, Catherine primarily focuses on creating and sharing thought leadership content in the radiology and informatics space.
 Catherine graduated from the University of Virginia with a BA in Psychology & Art History.
 When she's not writing, she enjoys cooking and petting dogs that aren't hers.